Haroon1296/Laravel-crud-operation-/README.md

 ## How to use

-- Run " composer install "
+- Run command " composer install "
 - Open phpmyadmin then create database.
 - Copy .env.example file to .env and set database credentials there
 - Open terminal then Run command " php artisan migrate ".